paris-saclay-cds/python-workshop/Day_2_Software_engineering_best_practices/README.md

 - Make the `spectra_analysis` directory into a `git` repository.
 Refer to the slides for the detailed instructions.

-Exercise: (live example by instructor)
-- configure git
-- make the spectra_analysis dir into a git repo git init
-- add a readme, add a gitignore and commit
-- add the python file

-(init, status, log, add commit )

 ### 6. Unit testing

 theory notebook with exercises